ak-naresh/AK_NCNews/notes.md

 - Seeding maps each topic object to an array of values- then uses `pg-format` to generate bulk SQL insert statement, then executes the query to insert all topics at once.

 ---

+# Need to:

+Note: Double check data provided for each table.
+You might need to manipulate data so it's in the correct format for each insert.
+The keys on each object in the data may not line up with the column names you created on the previous task.

+We strongly recommend building a utils function in the file we've already provided.
+Remember, to fully test any functions that you do create.